1 Get Started

 1.1 Installation

-To install fect from CRAN, run the code chunk below:
+To install fect from CRAN:

 devtools::install_github("xuyiqing/fect")